II.E. SPEECH AND CONDUCT ON COLLEGE PREMISES

 (c) Disruptive means substantially disrupting or materially interfering with the College’s central mission of educating students.
 This definition does not include action that merely presents the possibility of discomfort or unpleasantness that often accompanies unpopular viewpoints.

-(d) Free Speech Areas means designated areas of each College campus where Persons may engage in speech activities.
+(d) Free Speech Areas means designated areas of each College campus where anyone may engage in speech activities.

 II.E.1.03.
 Respect and Conduct during Speech Activities